-In the past few days, I don’t know why, but suddenly people have shown a lot of interest in using Linux Terminals on their Windows 11 PC.
+People have suddenly shown much interest in using Linux terminals on their Windows 11 PC in the past few days.
 However, it does mean the typical GUI is somewhere out of the picture.
-Maybe people are attracted to Linux terminals because of their faster response than GUIs.
+People may be attracted to Linux terminals because of their faster response than GUIs.
 Following that, they are looking for ways to get such terminals on Windows 11 and use them.

-I am sure some techies have already installed Linux Terminals on their PC.
-But still, there are massive numbers of users who have yet to get Linux Terminals on their PCs.
-For that purpose, we thought to prepare a guide that can explain everything from scratch and help you learn things better and in a continuous flow.
-Let’s take a look at the following article to learn how to get and use Linux Terminals on Windows 11.
+I am sure some techies have already installed Linux terminals on their PCs.
+However, many users still need to get Linux terminals on their PCs.
+We prepared a book to explain everything from scratch and help you learn things better and continuously.
+Let us look at the following article to learn how to get and use Linux terminals on Windows 11.

 Linux Terminal for Windows 11: A Beginner’s Guide

-1. Open the Start menu and search for “Windows Features”.
+- Open the Start menu and search for “Windows Features.”.

-3. On the next screen, select the “Windows Subsystem for Linux” option and click OK.
+- Select the “Windows Subsystem for Linux” option on the next screen and click OK.

-7. Next, open PowerShell as an administrator and run the command “dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart”.
+- Next, open PowerShell as an administrator and run the command “dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart.”.

-11. Once it finishes, you are ready to use the Linux Terminal on Windows 11.
+- Once it finishes, you are ready to use the Linux terminal on Windows 11.

-Now, Ubuntu or your desired Linux distribution has been successfully installed on your Windows 11 PC.
+Ubuntu or your desired Linux distribution has been successfully installed on your Windows 11 PC.
 After opening the distribution, wait for the additional files to unpack.
-You can also configure and customise your Linux distribution.
-When all such setup is complete, you can get into the Terminal window and start using Linux Terminals from there.
-I hope this simple and short guide helps you easily load Linux Terminals on Windows 11.
+You can also configure and customize your Linux distribution.
+When all such setups are complete, you can enter the terminal window and start using Linux terminals.
+This simple, short guide helps you quickly load Linux terminals on Windows 11.
 All credit goes to WSL and the Linux distribution, which made it possible in such a way.

 Frequently Asked Questions